 This means you should seek out low-cost items that you can resell for a profit.

 I have been investigating wholesale leggings pricing at this step by searching supplier web pages such as Oberlo and AliExpress.
-According to what I noticed, Leggings costs vary from $6 and $15.
+I noticed that Leggings costs vary from $6 to $15.

 Now, several times a year, I’m someone who buys leggings, so I know that several brands are selling them for considerably higher costs.
 For example, The pricing range of Lululemon is between $98 and $148, while in the lower end, such as Amazon, leggings were sold for prices between $20 and $35.

 In my dropshipping store, I chose to sell leggings for $24.99 or more, which would provide me with a brutal benefit from $12 to $20, depending on the cost.